Explore our climate change projects in the Pacific

 EVALUATING THE RE-BUILDING OF A CLIMATE RESILIENT TANNA ISLAND, VANUATU

 As part of the Tafea Provincial Government’s revitalisation plan, Category 5 cyclone-proof community buildings, which include solar mini-power systems, are being built in 15 villages on the island of Tanna, Vanuatu.
 Griffith University has been asked to provide independent monitoring and evaluation of the project over the next three years, with particular attention to issues such as social change, use and access of community houses, use of energy, and the functionality of the renewable energy mini-power systems.

-ESRAM is a component of the Pacific Ecosystem Based Adaptation to Climate Change Program (PEBACC); a five year project funded by the German Government, implemented by the Secretariat of the Pacific Regional Environment Programme (SPREP) to explore and promote ecosystem-based options for adapting to climate change.
-The project aims to help integrate Ecosystem-based Adapation (EbA) into development, climate change adaptation and natural resource management policy and planning processes in three Pacific island countries providing replicable models for other countries in the region.
+ESRAM is a component of the Pacific Ecosystem Based Adaptation to Climate Change Program.
+It is a five year project funded by the German Government, implemented by the Secretariat of the Pacific Regional Environment Programme to explore and promote ecosystem-based options for adapting to climate change.
+The project aims to help integrate ecosystem-based adaptation into development, climate change adaptation and natural resource management policy and planning processes in three Pacific island countries providing replicable models for other countries in the region.